scirpter/Nebul0us.ts/README.md

 You can only have 7 clients connected to a server concurrently.
 This limit is not set by us, but by Nebulous.
-Bypass this limit by using a VPN.
+Bypass this limit by using a VPN and multiple devices.

 ###### Example